-An hour later, the Minister for Internal Security and the Special Advisor imposed strongly on the President that he must address the nation.
-The Army Commander was with them.
+An hour later, the Minister for Internal Security and the Special Advisor, wearing grave faces, imposed strongly on the President that he must address the nation.
+The Army Commander hovered close by, wearing an even graver face.
 Unable to help it, the President winced and got on his feet.
 The Army Commander snapped off a salute and the President returned it without much energy.
-He was taken to room 5 of the presidential boardrooms to address the Cabinet.
+He was taken to Room Five, the official presidential boardroom, to address the Cabinet.
 He looked around the room and noticed that all of the ministers looked uneasy.
 Each of them sat stiff with rigid expressions on their faces.
-The past two days had not been easy for the upper ranks of the government.
+The past two hours had not been easy for the upper ranks of the Government.
 More than a quarter of the flag level officers had been summoned.
 It appeared that the President blamed them for the failure to win referendum.

-The grim faced men and women seated around the conference table tensed.
+The grim-faced men and women seated around the conference table tensed.
 The President continued.
-“I am taking steps to assure that you don’t fail me.
-I am replacing the current Director of the NSIS with someone whose judgment I can trust.
+“I am taking steps to ensure that you don’t fail me.
+I am replacing the current director of the NSIS with someone whose judgement I can trust.
 I will be announcing his replacement on television tonight.
 Her first job will be to review the current procedures that you follow in arriving at an assessment and to redefine those procedures so that you won’t make the same mistakes as in the past.
-Let me tell you one thing; you people have not been held responsible for your mistakes.
+Let me tell you one thing: you people have not been held responsible for your mistakes.
 That’s going to change.
 You will be responsible for the quality of your assessments.
 If you aren’t a hundred percent correct, you will be fired.”

 The Internal Security minister crossed his arms and thought, “I won’t be submitting any work anytime soon.
 There’s no way I can guarantee one hundred percent correctness of my assessments.”

-The President continued.
-“This referendum defeat has been a disgrace to this country ever since it was founded.
-Throughout my career as a politician every scandal has been blamed on the failure of government to put structures in place.
+The President continued, “This referendum defeat has been a disgrace to this country ever since it was founded.
+Throughout my career as a politician, every scandal has been blamed on the failure of Government to put structures in place.
 That ends today.
 I will act now.
 You will see.
-Wajinga nyinyi.”
+Ngojeni, mtaona.”

-“What do we do now, your Excellency,” said the Attorney General.
+“What do we do now, Your Excellency?” asked the Attorney General.

 The President glared at him.
 “Is that a question?
 We go back to the most hated document in the Republic of Kenya.
 The Lancaster Constitution.
 But you know what?
-I’m not mourning that much, it gives me power.
+I’m not mourning that much; it gives me power.
 Power to put nyenjes and kihiis like Dr. Tang’uru Yamoloko in Kamiti.
-What does that names mean?
-Any Luo, here who can explain.”
+What does that name mean?
+Any Luo here who can explain.”

-Everyone around the table nodded their heads in agreement.
-The Internal Security Minister asked, “We won’t make the atmosphere more volatile?
-Let’s bring a charge like abuse of office and incitement against him.
-Nine Kenyans died.
+Everyone around the table nodded in agreement.
+The Internal Security Minister spoke.
+“We don't want to make the atmosphere more volatile.
+Let’s bring a charge like incitement against him and make it stick.
+Ninety Kenyans died.
 Detention, no.”

 The Attorney General said, “Court processes drag.
-We can’t rely on the High Court to prosecute abuses of office in a timely manner.
+We can’t rely on the High Court to prosecute incitement in a timely manner.
 By the time things make their way through the judicial system, we could be having the next General Election.
-We can’t rely upon parliament because they’ll play political games, given that the Opposition now has an upper hand with a tyranny of numbers.”
+We can’t rely upon Parliament because they’ll play political games, given that the Opposition now has an upper hand.”

 The Minister of Internal Security spoke again.
 “There’s only one thing we can do.
 We have to implement a mechanism limiting the ability of the Opposition to trample on the rights of Kenyans.
 Already they are transforming the “No” support into a massive political movement.
 As much as I hate to suggest it, we’ll have to ask the President to put into place an oversight committee on the intelligence and law enforcement agencies through an executive order before the movement takes root and bar all political rallies.
 Ban the movement.”

 The President snorted in disgust and said, “What you’re saying is hogwash.
-You know it cannot happen in this Kenya now.
-Who are you to say such misleading things to me?”
+Who are you to say such things to me?”